Q: How do I get my driver's license reinstated?

 A landlord/tenant dispute is generally filed by the tenant against the landlord, for such issues as failure to maintain the rental property, unlawful eviction, or other such complaint.
 There is a $40 filing fee for Landlord/tenant disputes.

-It is important to note that you may not file for an Eviction until the tenant is more than five days delinquent in paying their rent (that is, on the sixth day following the day the rent was due).
+It is important to note that you may not file for an Eviction until the tenant is more than five days delinquent in paying their rent (that is, on the sixth day following the day the rent was due) and after you have given proper statutory notice to the tenant.
 In South Carolina, a verbal rental agreement is as valid as a written contract, so it is not necessary to have a written lease agreement.
-However, in situations where there is a written agreement, the terms of the lease take precedence over the Landlord/Tenant act.
+However, in situations where there is a written agreement, the terms of the lease may take precedence over the Landlord/Tenant act.
 In other words, if you have a written agreement that gives your tenant fifteen days in which to pay, you cannot file for eviction until the fifteen days have passed.

 A $40 filing fee is attached to the first application, which is the Affidavit and Application of Ejectment and Rule To Show Cause.
 This paper gives the tenant 10 days from the date of service to settle with the landlord, move, or request a hearing to show cause why s/he should not be evicted.
 If the tenant does not settle, move, or request the Show Cause hearing at the end of this period, the landlord should make the application for the second paper of the eviction process, which is titled a Writ (or Warrant) Of Ejectment.
 There is a second $10 filing fee required with this paper.
 The Court prepares the paperwork and a constable will serve the tenant.
 This second notice gives the tenant 5 days to settle or vacate.
 If the tenant fails to respond after 5 days, the landlord may call the court's office to schedule an eviction (put-out) date with the Constable.

-A: On the sixth day of the month, if the tenant has not paid rent, the landlord can file for eviction.
+A: On the sixth day of the month, if the tenant has not paid rent, the landlord can file for eviction, so long as the landlord has given proper statutory notice to the tenant.
 In South Carolina courts, a month-to-month or verbal agreement is as valid as a written contract.

 A Claim and Delivery suit is filed when you wish to repossess certain kinds of property.
 For example, a furniture rental company may wish to repossess a sofa when the renter fails to make his/her rental payments.
 Claim and Delivery suits are also commonly filed by finance companies.
 There is a $65 filing fee for this type of case.
 You may obtain the proper forms and pay the filing fee in the Magistrates' Court for the area in which the property is located.
 If you are unsure about which Magistrates' Court serves your area, call any Magistrates' Court for information.